craigtrupp/SQL/Sql_Challenges/8_FreshSegments/Fresh_Seg_Cstudy.md

 <br>

 **4.** What is the 3 month rolling average of the max average composition value from September 2018 to August 2019 and include the previous top ranking interests in the same output shown below.
+* Also a quick note on the output (the `max_index_comp` value is just the value for that month_year)
+  * I'm using a `GREATEST` value for that of the 3 and will include the month standalone value as well
 ![Desired Output](images/index_4_output.png)
 ```sql
 -- First let's isolate the top rankings per month from our previous CTE path